davidemmolino/flight-tracker/README.md

 ## Plans for the app

-- [ ] Adding a solid test suite and CI/CD
+- [ ] Adding a solid test suite and CI/CD.
-- [ ] I plan on adding a database to have persistent data.
+- [ ] Database to have persistent data.
-- [ ] User login screen
+- [ ] User login screen.
-- [ ] User creation option
+- [ ] User creation option.
 - [ ] Authentication and security measures to handle sensitive data.
 - [ ] Adding a feature to add weather reports of destination location.
+- [ ] Migrating to a mobile platform.

 **Please, for any other cool ideas please feel free to shoot me an email or create an issue and will go over it!**